 - require money on account before we carry out any Work;

 - settle any fees owed by you from funds we hold for you on our client account;

-- charge for all expenses incurred by us including CHAPS and/or online identification checks (whether they are included in our fee estimate or not).
+- charge for all disbursements incurred by us (whether they are included in our fee estimate or not);

 - retain your files until you have paid all outstanding fees;

 - charge you interest at the rate of 8% per annum on any invoices that are outstanding for more than 30 days from the invoice date;

 - charge for the costs incurred by is in recovering sums due under invoices that have not been paid in full by the applicable date;